 - Cover multiple costs: Use your loan to finance the full project, including inspection, consulting fees, titling, and more.

-- No structural changes: You can’t use HomeStyle funds for structural changes to the house, or for updates to anything not affixed to the property.
+- No structural changes: You can’t use HomeStyle funds for structural changes to the house.
+You also can't use this money for updates to anything not affixed to the property.

 - Fannie Mae only: These loans must come from a Fannie Mae lender.

-- Time limit: Renovations must be completed within 12 months of closing the loan.
+- Time limit: Work must be done within 12 months of closing the loan.

-- DIY limits: Although you can do some of the work yourself, your DIY efforts can’t amount to more than 10% of the final appraised value.
+- DIY limits: You can do some of the work yourself.
+But your DIY efforts can’t amount to more than 10% of the final appraised value.

 - Strict documentation and qualifications: The qualifications for these loans are also fairly strict.
-Your contractor will need to have the project plans drawn up and approved by an inspector ahead of beginning the work.
+Your contractor will need to have the project plans drawn up and approved by an inspector before work begins.

 - Minimum credit score: You must have a credit score of at least 620 to qualify.